Breastfeeding and alcohol

 Key points about breastfeeding and alcohol

-• The best advice is to avoid alcohol while breastfeeding, especially during the first month.
+- The best advice is to completely avoid alcohol while breastfeeding, especially during the first month.

 If you do choose to drink it is safest to:

-• avoid breastfeeding for 2–3 hours afterwards for each standard drink you have.
-(You can use the Feed Safe NZ app to calculate how long until there should be no alcohol in your breastmilk)
+- avoid breastfeeding for 2 to 3 hours afterwards for each standard drink you have – you can use the Feed Safe NZ app to calculate how long to wait until there should be no alcohol in your breast milk

-Regularly drinking large amounts of alcohol while you are breastfeeding could harm your baby.
-Research suggests that breastfed babies whose mothers drink 1 to 2 standard drinks of alcohol or more per day on a regular basis may have impaired motor development, disturbed sleep and slow weight gain.
+Regularly drinking large amounts of alcohol while you're breastfeeding could harm your baby.
+Research suggests that breastfed babies whose mothers drink 1 to 2 standard drinks of alcohol or more per day on a regular basis may have impaired motor development, disturbed sleep and may feed less, which can slow weight gain.

 Drinking too much alcohol can also affect your ability to care for your baby.
 If you choose to have a few drinks, make sure that your baby has someone looking after them who is alert to their needs.
 Never share a bed or sofa with your baby if you have had any alcohol.
 Doing this increases the risk of sudden unexplained death or accidental smothering.